 The CSA is not a service provider but contracts for services with various providers in the area.
 Funds primarily come from MHA, but can be obtained through other grants or federal block grants.

 The CSA manages Shelter plus Care and Projects in Assisting with Transitioning from Homelessness (PATH).
 Both are federally funded programs targeting the homeless.
 Additionally, the CSA manages a fund of money provided by MHA which can pay for goods/services for a person in the public mental health system.
 These goods/services should help the individual remain stable in the community.

-Application for Residential Rehabilitation Services
+Application and Instructions for Residential Rehabilitation Services

 RRP DSM-5 Priority Population-Substance Use Disorder List